jchristey/DH110-22f/InterfaceDesignSystem/README.md

 ### Interface Design

 ### Project Description
 The purpose of this project is connect people searching for places to compost with local/campus compost gardens, so that both can easily find a solution to their issues and contribute to the establishment of a more sustainable community in the process.
-In doing so I've established wireframes and a wireflow for a few interactions someone may have with the app.
+In doing so I've established wireframes and a wireflow for a few interactions someone may have with the app: setting up either a personal or garden account, locating a local garden, and sending a message.
+In this page we will delve deeper into the interface design of the app, specifically focusing on font, color, shape, layout and logo placement.

 ### Digitized wireflow